-The Board considers Iluka complies with the ASX Principles.
-Our compliance is set out in this Statement and in the Appendix 4G, available on the governance page of Iluka's website.
+Iluka complies with the ASX Principles and our compliance is set out in this Statement and in the Appendix 4G, available on the governance page of Iluka's website.

 2 ILUKA'S GOVERNANCE STRUCTURE

 The role of the Board is to represent shareholders and promote and protect the interests of Iluka in the short and long term.
 The Board considers the interests of Iluka's shareholders as a whole and the interests of other relevant stakeholders where appropriate.